jperon/lyluatex/lyluatex.md

 `<documentname>.list` files and only remove scores that are not referenced by *any* list file.

+### PDF optimization

+\lyOption{optimize-pdf}{false}
+If set to `true`, each included pdf will be optimized by `ghostscript` before inclusion.
+It's set to `false` by default, because it's time consuming, and it loses information about the fonts.

 ### Handling LilyPond Failures{#lilypond-failures}

 Compiling a score with LilyPond can produce several types of problems which will